J35P312/SVDB/README.md

     print a help message
        svdb --query --help
-    Query a structural variant database, using a vcf file as query: svdb --query --query_vcf patient1.vcf --db control_db.vcf
+    Query a structural variant database, using a vcf file as query:

-	The vcf may be a exported SVDB database or a multismple vcf, or a vcf having info field tags(which are provided through the in_occ, out_frq).
-The frequencies used for each variant is computed from the format fields of the vcf.
-	The SVDB sqlite database may also be used for querying: svdb --query --query_vcf patient1.vcf --sqdb control_db.db
+        svdb --query --query_vcf patient1.vcf --db control_db.vcf

     optional arguments: